Ravenstine/goertzeljs/README.md

 goertzel.windowFunction(sample,sampleIndex,bufferSize)
 ```

+UPDATE: I'm not convinced that the window function does anything.
+I may remove it unless someone can figure out how to properly employ it.

 Practical use of DTMF requires significant noise reduction.
-Because other methods I tried did not seem to work very well, I came up with my own noise filtration.
-It works by finding the peak energy in a given spectrum of frequencies, then finding the second highest energy and throwing out the sample if secondHighestEnergy >= peakEnergy/peakFilterSensitivity.
+If you have control over the signal, it would be best to mute audio that can interfere; phone systems mute microphone input to accurately receive DTMF.
+On the other hand, you may want to decode frequencies from the same input where other sounds/noise may be received so you will need to filter the noise.
+Because other methods I tried did not seem to work very well, I came up with my own noise filtration by finding the peak energy in a given spectrum of frequencies, then finding the second highest energy and throwing out the sample if secondHighestEnergy >= peakEnergy/peakFilterSensitivity.

 ```
 goertzel.peakFilter(energies,sensitivity)